gwyndall/StarWarsWars/README.md

 The player wins the game by defeating all enemy characters.
 The player loses the game the game if their character's `HP` falls to zero or below.

-* Each character in the game has 2 attributes: `Health Points`, and `Attack Power`.

-* Each time the player attacks, their character's Attack Power increases by its base Attack Power.
-  * For example, if the base Attack Power is 6, each attack will increase the Attack Power by 6 (12, 18, 24, 30 and so on).